gsabran/kickstart/README.md

 ## [Learn how to be productive with Meteor and Webpack in 7 days on TheReactiveStack.com](https://thereactivestack.com)

 You can also learn more by reading the [webpack:webpack readme](https://atmospherejs.com/webpack/webpack).

+# Kickstart by the community

+- [kickstart-mantrajs-webpack](https://github.com/mantrajs/kickstart-mantrajs-webpack): Kickstart a project with MantraJs and Webpack fast!